mandarijn4/TINLABML_22-23/README.md

 -   numpy
     -   `pip install numpy`

+### Install dependencies
+To install the dependencies you can use the following command:
+> `pip install -r requirements.txt`

 ## Download
 To download the code there are two options:
 -   Download the zip file from the github page and extract it, then copy the agent folder to where you want to run the agent.